ChanceDurr/chancedurr.github.io/_posts/2020-02-10-lambda-treasure.md

 ### What is the project about

-During the week we were given to work on this, we were supposed to catch as many Golden Snitches as possible. :trophy:
+During the week we were given to work on this, we were supposed to catch as many Golden Snitches as possible.

 In order to catch a Golden Snitch, you have to be able to get to the Dark World.

-To go to the Dark World, you need boots, a jacket, and the ability to warp.:black-circle:
+To go to the Dark World, you need boots, a jacket, and the ability to warp.

-To get boots and a jacket, you need to mine Lambda Coin.:shirt::shoe:
+To get boots and a jacket, you need to mine Lambda Coin.

 To get Lambda Coin you need to buy a name.

-To buy a name you need to have 1000 gold. :moneybag:
+To buy a name you need to have 1000 gold.

 To get 1000 gold you need to traverse the map and find treasure.